Eurydia/notes-on-clean-programming-language/content/_index.md

 ```

 Unfortunately, this new definition is still illegal.
-The first guarded expression forces others to return an integer, but the second returns a Boolean value.
+The first guarded expression dictates subsequent guarded expressions  to return an integer, but the second returns a Boolean value.

-#### Guarded Expression Selection Order
+#### Guarded Expression Selection Rule

-Guarded expressions are tried in textual order, but only after their implementation is chosen.
+Similar to implementation selection rule discussed earlier, guarded expressions are tried in textual order, but only after their implementation is chosen.

-That is, if `signum` is called with `0`, then parameter `0` of the first implementation matches with argument `0`.
+To demonstrate, `signum` is called with zero.
-Thus, the first implementation is selected.

 ```
 // Language: Clean